VDB Command Reference

 Flags:

-• -o, --output string: Output format (json, pretty) (default “pretty”)
+• -o, --output string: Output format: json, yaml, pretty (default “pretty”)

 Examples:

-# CVE (MITRE / NVD)
+# CVE (MITRE / NVD) — reachability runs automatically when v2 (default)

 vulnetix vdb vuln CVE-2021-44228